 ATV Manure Spreaders

-There are a variety of manure spreaders on the market today ranging from very large and heavy to small and compact.
+but there are a variety of manure spreaders on the market today ranging from very large and heavy to small and compact.
 Two mechanical options are available.
 P.T.O.
 This stands for Power Take Off.
 This type is generally found on your larger spreaders and used with large tractors.
 The other type is Ground-Driven.
 Ground-Drives are typically found around your smaller farms and stables and can be pulled behind an ATV, UTV or Tractor.

 A manure spreader allows you to gather all your muck from your stalls, place in the spreader and immediately fertilize your pastures.
 This is the ideal recycling scenario.
 You also save time and money.
 1. Dump your muck directly into the spreader-No wheel barrows or buckets to dump.
 2. Spread across your pastures-save money by using as fertilizer.